Kanaka Creek Regional Park: History

-In the late 1970s, the City of Maple Ridge started buying out private properties within the proposed borders of the park, which lead to pushback from those who had property in the watershed.
+In the late 1970s, the City of Maple Ridge started buying out private properties within the proposed borders of the park, which led to pushback from those who had property in the watershed.
 Following this, an agreement was made in 1981 that would protect as much of the watershed as possible and uproot as few residents as possible, leading to the linear shape of the park that fulfilled the original goal of creating an area for recreation while protecting the natural landscape.
 The final land purchase and addition to the park was made in 1993.

 Indigenous History

 Kanaka Creek Regional Park is part of the Katzie, Kwantlen, Matsqui, Musqueam, Semiahmoo, and Tseil-Waututh peoples unceded traditional territory.
 The populations native to Kanaka were ravaged by a plague in 1750, and much of the surviving populous was taken out by another wave of disease in the early 1800s.
 The current name Kanaka is from the Hawaiian and Pacific Islander population who lived there in the 1850s.
 The word Kanaka is Hawaiian slang for worker, referring to the primarily working class Hawaiian families occupying the area.